Vindaar/yatexml/README.md

 **Yet Another TeX to MathML Compiler**

+*NOTE*: I did not write a single line of code in this repository.
+It was a case study to see how well Claude Code can do useful stuff nowadays.
+I normally use MathJax when exporting Emacs Org mode to HTML for LaTeX rendering, but I've never been very happy with it.
+Thought we might be at the point where I can have my own simple library for it and this kind of proves we are.
+All code was written by Claude Sonnet 4.5 from Claude Code.

 A Nim library for compiling LaTeX math expressions to MathML, targeting both JS and native backends, with compile-time execution support.

 ## Features